Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 What is integration, and why is it important?

-Other helpful practices: journaling, meditation, nature time, gentle movement, and creative expression.
+Helpful practices: journaling, meditation, nature time, gentle movement, creative expression.

 Duration & Afterglow